richmahn/en_tn/ezr/front/intro.md

 #### How should the title of this book be translated? ####

 The Book of Ezra is named for the priest Ezra who led the first group of Jews out of exile and back to Judah.
 Translators can use the traditional title "Ezra."
-Or they might choose to a clearer title, such as "The Book about Ezra."
+Or they might choose a clearer title, such as "The Book about Ezra."

 ## Part 2: Important Religious and Cultural Concepts ##